US unseals criminal complaint of prominent Canadian ISIS propagandist | DW | 02.10.2021

 While the Syrian Democratic Forces (SDF) captured Khalifa in January 2019 on the battlefield, they have held him since.

-In a 2019 interview with The New York Times, Khalifa disavowed playing active role in the violent atrocities committed by ISIS, claiming, "I was only the voice."
+In a 2019 interview with The New York Times, Khalifa disavowed playing an active role in the violent atrocities committed by ISIS, claiming that "I was only the voice."

-His battlefield capture after allegedly throwing grenades at opposing combatants, however, suggests this may not have been the full truth.
+His battlefield capture after reportedly throwing grenades at opposing combatants, however, suggests that this may not have been the full truth.

 Khalifa is the first foreign fighter to be prosecuted in the US under the Biden administration.